lsaravia/CriticalGlobalForest/CriticalGF.md

 Crossing the fragmentation critical point in forests could have negative effects on biodiversity and ecosystem services [@Haddad2015], but it could also produce feedback loops at different levels of the biological hierarchy.
 This means that a critical transition produced at a continental scale could have effects at the level of communities, food webs, populations, phenotypes and genotypes [@Barnosky2012].
 All these effects interact with climate change, thus there is a potential production of cascading effects that could lead to a global collapse.
 Therefore, even if critical thresholds are reached only in some forest regions at a continental scale, a cascading effect with global consequences could still be produced, and may contribute to reach a planetary tipping point [@Reyer2015].
 The risk of such event will be higher if the dynamics of separate continental regions are coupled [@Lenton2013].
 Using the time series obtained in this work the coupling of the continental could be further investigated.
 It has been proposed that to assess the probability of a global scale shift, different small scale ecosystems should be studied in parallel [@Barnosky2012].
 As forest comprises a major proportion of such ecosystems, we think that the transition of forests could be used as a proxy for all the underling changes and as a successful predictor of a planetary tipping point.

+# Acknowledgments

+LAS and SRD are grateful to the National University of General Sarmiento for financial support.
+This work was partially supported by a grant from CONICET (PIO 144-20140100035-CO).

 ## References